Arafly/personal_cheatsheets/kubernetes.md

 	kubectl create -f service-def.yml
 	kubectl get services

+    kubectl expose deploy nginx --port=8080 --target-port=80

+    kubectl edit service-name
+### To see the endpoint associated with a running pod
+	kubectl get endpoints service-name || podname

+> List of healthy endpoints are maintained by the endpoint-controller (one of control-manager goons)

 - Cluster IP:
     - An internal LB for exposing services WITHIN a cluster (default provided by k8s)
 - Node Port:
   - An internal LB for exposing services EXTERNAL to the cluster
 - Load Balancer:
   - Usually provisioned by the Cloud Provider

+### Check the built-in service for DNS
+    kubectl get svc -n kube-system kube-dns

 ```
 1. Initializes cluster master node: